vpspeech/summerschool2023/index.md

 ## [Feedback form](https://forms.gle/cHFFX7T1keiJrNu99)

 ## Course Overview
-University of Eastern Finland (UEF) hosts a number of different summer courses in August 2023.
+The University of Eastern Finland (UEF) hosts a number of different summer courses in August 2023.
 The course *Machine Learning for Speech* is organized by the School of Computing of the UEF.
 Contact teaching takes place at the Joensuu campus of the UEF from August 14th to 18th.